larryhastings/pyweek34/README.md

 Install
 -------

-Create a virtual env in the game directory:
+You need to run the game from your favorite command shell, using a Python "virtual env" or "venv".
+First, create a venv in the game directory:

     % python3 -m venv .venv

+Now activate it.
+On Windows and most UNIX shells, the command to activate a venv is:

+    % ./.venv/bin/activate

+If that doesn't work, try this command:

     % source .venv/bin/activate

+Next you'll need to pull in the source for `wasabi2d`.
+We're using a published but unreleased-as-a-package version of wasabi2d, revision 6e855f65f9b4326e8ec6647caf7d4990c43a618e.

+    % git submodule init vendor/wasabi2d
+    % git submodule update

-and install the dependencies:
+Now you can install the game's dependencies:

     % pip3 install -e requirements.txt

-We're using a published but unreleased-as-a-package version of wasabi2d, revision 6e855f65f9b4326e8ec6647caf7d4990c43a618e.
-(It'll get installed from requirements.txt.)
+This will install the vendored copy of wasabi2d too.
+Now the game should be ready to run:

+   % python3 main.py

+Phew!

+If you exit this venv, or attempt to run the game from a different shell, you'll need to "activate" the venv again in that instance of the shell.
+If you forget to activate, the game will complain with a

+    ModuleNotFoundError: No module named 'wasabigeom'

 Goal